anjorlar/gulp/README.md

-# implementing minifying and gulping
+# implementing minify and gulp